-The Registrar of Voters will send to each voter, together with the sample ballot, a voter's guide which contains the written statements of each candidate that is prepared pursuant to this section.
+The Registrar of Voters will send to each voter, together with the sample ballot, a Voter Information Guide which contains the written statements of each candidate that is prepared pursuant to this section.
 The statement of each candidate will be printed in type of uniform size and darkness, and with uniform spacing. § 13307(b)